 In any case we recommend having your gate serviced at least once a year, depending on frequency of use.

 Servicing your gate should include the following:

-Adjusting the chain tension (for slide gates) or springs tension (for overhead gates).
+Adjusting the chain tension (for sliding gates) or spring tension (for overhead gates).

 Lubricating hinges (if it is a swing gate), chains, guide rollers

 and wheels (in case of a slide gate).